Say Yes to Yoga! A Complementary Activity for You and Your Personal Training Clients.

 Once you choose a style of yoga practice, you can partner with a practitioner, offering packages including their services and sharing referrals.
 Better yet, teach it yourself, says Yandle.
 “I recommend certification even if you don’t want to teach,” she says.
 “You go on this physical and mental journey that helps you understand yoga and the benefits it provides.
 You can also speak much more knowledgeably about yoga if you’ve gone through the training process.”

 Know Your Options

+Are you ready to start exploring yoga?
+There are a series of yoga courses available through the Athletics and Fitness Association of America (AFAA) division of our organization to start you on your path.
 There isn’t a single governing board for yoga teacher certifications, but a number of trustworthy organizations are working to identify quality programs.
 One example: Yoga Alliance (yogaalliance.org), which reviews and recognizes yoga teachers and training programs that meet specific standards.
-A directory is available to help you find registered training programs, a yoga teacher to partner with, or specific programs to complement your NASM specializations.
+A directory is available to help you find registered training programs, a yoga teacher to partner with, or specific programs to complement your NASM-CPT certification or specializations.

 Promote All the Benefits